-As noted, some participants needed a period of adaptation to focus and fully experience their sought-after spiritual experience.
 The process of spiritual connection in Uman was not always easy or immediate.
 It required a willingness to explore and address the inner self in a new way.
 Often, participants had to tackle feelings of embarrassment, release prejudices, and overcome mental and perceptual barriers to open up to a deep spiritual experience.
-Spiritual dedication and openness often required an internal process, at the end of which participants experienced Uman’s full spiritual power.
 This was a journey of self-discovery and connection, where confronting personal barriers deepened the spiritual experience.
-At the start of her visit, Ruth felt awkward and alienated, which made her judgmental and closed off.
+At the start of her visit, “Rivka” felt awkward and alienated, which made her judgmental and closed off.
 Only after shedding her judgmental attitude and overcoming her inhibitions did she feel a sense of connection and inner peace:

 [At the start of the visit I saw] all kinds of prostrations on the tomb and women weeping and I couldn’t feel anything about that.
 I had a hard time connecting with that.
 After a while, I started to feel some sort of spark, not because I forced myself, but because I wanted to let myself break free and experience something different.
 I began to feel this fresh, pure place.
 You feel the tears, the laughter, from the bottom of your heart.
-You know you feel it’s real, and I really wanted to let myself touch it.
+You feel it’s real, and I really wanted to let myself touch it.

 Experiencing “femaleness” in Uman

 Femaleness was central to participants’ personal and collective experiences in Uman.
 The bonds of sisterhood and mutual support forged among women during the journey played an important role in shaping and enhancing participants’ overall experiences.
 The all-female atmosphere meant participants could focus on their personal needs and desires, including aspirations for a relationship, a family and children, or concern for family members.
 All-female activities like listening circles, communal prayer, and group singing, provided a safe and supportive space for women to express themselves, share experiences, and receive support from a sympathetic community.
-This uniquely female aspect is different from men’s experiences in Uman.
 It allows women to experience a deeper connection to themselves and the wider female community.
 This experience was centered on the creation of a shared female space underpinned by mutual support, understanding, and love.
-Aya said:
+“Avigail” said:

 A whole new world of women opened up to me – so smart, deep, inquisitive…and innovative, and brave!
 These women enriched my world, and I saw the world in a way that brought me so much comfort and light.
 Women who are prepared to reflect together, practice deep listening, and hear every opinion and perspective.
 They’re willing to see the possibility that I’m spiritual but not observant… some women told me that I strengthened their faith…for me, that’s amazing.
 This openness is incredible.

-Participants who traveled to Uman on organized tours noted the significant experience of sisterhood – mutual support, understanding, and deep bonds – that developed within their group, which had a positive and significant affect on the spiritual element of their journey.
+Participants who traveled to Uman on organized tours noted the significant experience of sisterhood – mutual support, understanding, and deep bonds – that developed within their group, which had a positive and significant effect on the spiritual element of their journey.
 Emotional and spiritual sharing created a collective experience, where participants became part of a supportive and nurturing female community.
-According to Rachel, “Women have the power of connection simply because they are women…women feel safe with each other and share personal stuff.
+According to “Revital,” “Women have the power of connection simply because they are women…women feel safe with each other and share personal stuff.
 Talking late into the night and not going to sleep at all.”